Need a Land Surveying Expert?

 How much will a survey cost?

-The surveyor's cost estimate will be based on the anticipated difficulty and estimated time needed to complete the project.
-Fees can be estimated, but the surveyor cannot predict the amount of work required to recover the necessary evidence.
+The cost estimate is based on the anticipated difficulty and estimated time needed to complete the project.
+Fees can be estimated, but we cannot predict the amount of work required to recover the necessary evidence.
 The amount of time required to obtain field measurements and make boundary determinations depends on the availability and proximity of the discovered evidence.
-The surveyor will be able to provide you with a cost estimate based upon an hourly rate, experience with similar jobs, and a general knowledge of the area, but actual costs may not be known until the project is completed.
+Apex Land Surveying and Mapping LLC will be able to provide you with a cost estimate based upon an hourly rate, experience with similar jobs, and a general knowledge of the area.
+Bear in mind, actual costs may not be known until the project is fully completed.

 What can I do to reduce the cost of my survey?